konkam/FeynmanKacParticleFilters.jl/README.md

 Outputs:
 - Marginal likelihood
 - Samples from the filtering distribution
+- Samples from the marginal smoothing distribution

 Implemented:
 - Bootstrap particle filter with adaptive resampling.
+- Two filters particle smoother

+Potentially useful functions:
+- Evaluation of the transition density for the Cox-Ingersoll-Ross process
+- Random trajectory generation from the Cox-Ingersoll-Ross process

 # Preliminary notions